Spring 2019 Class Descriptions and Schedule

 Beginner and Intermediate – We will create the specific programming (classes or possibly some private or semi-private lessons) based on students’ needs and ability levels – so please contact us if you are interested and we will arrange the schedule.
 Beginners will learn the basics of the instruments, including basic chords and melody structures; you’ll be playing away in no time!
 For Intermediates, the emphasis will be on growing your repertoire, improving your ear, and spicing up your ornamentation.

-For young people who are intermediate or beyond in skills – John works intensively with students to help build their ability to play in tight unison with good phrasing, ornamentation and musicality, with the goal of developing skills to compete in regional fleadh competitions.
-John will be teaching via Skype this fall (assisted by Jeanne in class), with the possibility of an additional in-class workshop Dec.
-3 if his touring schedule allows.
+For young people who are intermediate or beyond in skills – John works with students to help build their ability to play in tight unison with good phrasing, ornamentation and musicality, with the goal of developing skills to compete in regional fleadh competitions.
+John will be teaching via Skype (assisted by Jeanne in class).

 Intermediate slow session for mixed instruments – Claudine Langille